 In this classic tale each pig was in need of a home, though went about building one in fundamentally different ways.
 Sadly only one chose a way that gave them the security that each one was seeking and it was a way that took more effort to build.

 Likewise, everyone needs income and there are fundamentally different way to go about building it.

 Society tells us to get a job or go to college and get a career.
 Which is much like building our homes of straw and twigs.
 It is what the majority of the pigs (or society) thought they needed to survive.

 The pig that truly built a secure home sought the extra knowledge and took the extra time needed to make his of stone.
 It is much the same way when building a business versus taking the easy way to find a job.

-Might it be harder and take longer to build?
-Probably.
-It takes a mindset shift.
+Might starting a business be harder and take longer to build?
+Probably, but far more rewarding.
+Building a business takes a mindset shift.